deeuu/page/README.md

 ## Hooks

 `page` is able to call into [git-style hooks](https://git-scm.com/book/uz/v2/Customizing-Git-Git-Hooks) before or after certain events which affect the password database.
-A typical use case for hooks is if your password file is stored in version control and you want to automatically push / pull the changes when interacting with `page`.
+A typical use case for hooks is if your password file is stored in version control and you want to automatically push/pull the changes when interacting with `page`.

-To use hooks you need the respective folder: its path can be seen by running `page info`.
-By convention you put executable scripts inside this folder, named after the hook you want to react on.
+To use hooks, place executable scripts, named after the hook you want to react on, inside the hooks folder (its path can be seen by running `page info`).
 These scripts are called and passed the event which triggered the hook as the first argument.

 Existing hooks:

 * `pre_load` (called before the password database gets loaded)
-* `post_save` (called after an update to the password database)
+* `post_save` (called after the password database is updated)

 These commands trigger hooks: